 - How did Justin help Brian feel more 'visible?'

 - Have you ever felt left out or invisible?
 What would have helped you feel more included or visible?

-After two months, the kids in the conversation group showed greater advances in emotion comprehension, theory of mind, and empathy, and the positive outcomes "remained stable for six months."
+After two months, the children in the conversation group showed greater advances in emotion comprehension, the theory of mind, and empathy, and the positive outcomes 'remained stable for six months'.

-Studies show that as little as two weeks of training in compassion and kindness meditations can lead to changes in brain chemistry that are linked to an increase in positive social behaviors, including empathy.
+Studies show that as little as two weeks of training in compassion and kindness meditations can lead to brain chemistry changes that are linked to an increase in positive social behaviours, including empathy.
 These meditations also lead to increased positive emotions and social connectedness, in addition to improved health.

 Research shows that successful experiences with cooperation encourage us to cooperate more in the future.
 Collaborating with others can encourage children to build positive relationships and to be open to developing more positive relationships in the future.